concussionjs/concussionjs-core/README.md

 ### Pre-requisites
 *Ubuntu 12.04 Linux or higher
-	(Note:only configuration tested, though it will likely work on other OS's versions in the debian family)
+	(Note:only configuration tested, though it will likely work on other OS's in the debian family)
 * git
 * mongodb
 * nodejs